isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/synchronization/synchronize-single-object/determine-the-required-context-values.rst

 .. tip::
-    Detailed sequence diagrams are available for each of the :ref:`standard-pipeline-batches` that are included with Dynamics
+    Detailed sequence diagrams are available for each of the :doc:`/pipeline-batches/index` that are included with Dynamics
     CRM Connect.
 A link to the sequence diagram is available on the **overview** page for each pipeline batch.